 — Jomini of the West (@JominiW) April 2, 2022

 10. Mariupol remains the current key effort in Russia’s Donbas campaign.
 Attacked by Chechen formations, naval infantry from the 58th CAA, and a motorized regiment from the 102nd Motorized Rifle Division (Southern MD), Mariupol will likely fall in the next weeks.
 Although local resistance has been incredible, the heavy attrition imposed by indiscriminate Russian air and artillery strikes will most likely bring success for the invading force.
-The fall of Mariupol will complete Russia’s conquest of the Azov coastline.
+The fall of Mariupol will complete Russia’s years-long conquest of the Azov coastline.

 11. The campaign for Donbas will decide if and how Russia will continue prosecuting the invasion of Ukraine.
 If successful and with forces to spare, Moscow will most likely re-escalate its ambitions: capture more territory in the east, resume the Odesa campaign, or return to Kyiv.
 More territory under Russian control will increase President Putin’s leverage over Kyiv.
 Since Russia failed to seize Kyiv and control the country directly, it must now seek to coerce Ukraine by amputating parts of its and threatening to take more.

 12. Southern Ukraine will remain an active front despite Moscow’s newfound focus on Donbas.
 Russian forces from Crimea have captured nearly 90 percent of Kherson province, including the city, and more than half of Zaporizhzhia province.
 However, Russian forces failed to cross the Bug river and advance towards Odesa (they were crushed at Voznesensk), and their assault on Mykolaiv was repelled by Ukrainian forces.
 As of 22 March, the Ukrainians pushed the fight back to Kherson.